scipy-lectures/scientific-python-lectures/intro/pandas/0_5_filtering_data_with_pandas.md

 You know by now that *Data Frames are a dictionary-like collection of Series*.

-Because Series are built (in part) from Numpy arrays, filtering the Data Frame works very much like filtering with Boolean Numpy arrays and Pandas Series.
+Because Series are built (in part) from NumPy arrays, filtering the Data Frame works very much like filtering with Boolean NumPy arrays and Pandas Series.

 As with Series, the real advantage comes in having a shared index, as it keeps the filtering process highly interpretable and makes it less prone to error.